Aristozer/aidant/docs/troubleshooting.md

 # Troubleshooting

-Common issues and solutions for Aider v2.
+Common issues and solutions for Aidant.

 ## Installation Issues